-6.02 Overtime Compensation: Overtime work shall be compensated at the rate of one-and-one-half times ($1 \frac{1}{2} x$) an employee's regular hourly rate of pay.
-Overtime may be paid as wages or at the employee's request, payment may be compensatory time off at the rate of one and one-half times ($1 \frac{1}{2} x$) each overtime hour worked.
+6.02 Overtime Compensation: Overtime work shall be compensated at the rate of one-and-one-half times (1 1⁄2 x) an employee's regular hourly rate of pay.
+Overtime may be paid as wages or at the employee's request, payment may be compensatory time off at the rate of one and one-half times (1 1⁄2 x) each overtime hour worked.

+6.03 Compensatory Time Accrual: Employees may not accrue more than eighty (80) hours of compensatory time.
 Use of compensatory time shall be based upon mutual agreement between the Employer and employee, with requests submitted to the Public Works Director or designee.
 Compensatory time off requests submitted at least thirty (30) days from the requested time off will be approved or denied by the Employer within three (3) business days.